Compass Minerals International (CMP) Short-Term Debt repayments (2016 - 2026)

-Compass Minerals International (CMP) has disclosed Short-Term Debt repayments for 11 consecutive years, with $37.0 million as the latest value for Q4 2025.
+Compass Minerals International has reported Short-Term Debt repayments over the past 11 years, most recently at $37.0 million for Q4 2025.

 - Short-Term Debt repayments was $37.0 million for Q4 2025 at Compass Minerals International, down from $134.5 million in the prior quarter.